SUBJECT: Facilities Usage Policy

 10. Fees are based on prudent use of facilities.
 Damages caused by outside groups will result in an additional charge being levied on that group.

-The Office of Business Services is located on the top floor of the Business and Academic Services Building.
+The Office of Business Services is located in A-13 on the ground floor of the Administration Building.

 Monday through Friday